Table of Contents

 Climate Change

 Rising temperatures, altered precipitation patterns, and increased frequency of extreme weather events are altering prairie dynamics.
 Some models predict that the central Great Plains will become more arid, making it harder for mesic species to survive.
 Conversely, woody encroachment driven by CO₂ fertilization and fire suppression is turning prairies into shrublands and woodlands, especially in the southern Great Plains.
 Carbon sequestration potential may decrease as soils warm and microbial activity increases, releasing stored carbon.
-Adaptation strategies, such as assisted migration of plant species and restoring natural fire regimes, are being explored.
+Adaptation strategies, such as assisted migration of plant species and restoring natural fire regimes, are being explored to help prairies adjust to these new conditions.

 Conservation and Restoration Efforts